iAmSherifCodes/aws-news-digest/README.md

 # SUO-AWS: AWS News Subscription Platform

-A serverless application that automatically scrapes AWS blog announcements, categorizes them using AI or URL-based logic, and emails subscribed users based on their selected AWS service categories.
+SUO-AWS is a serverless application that keeps curious minds in the loop with the latest updates, service news, and insights they care about from AWS, automatically and effortlessly.

 ## Architecture Diagram